 “Shana has helped me tremendously over the past few months.
 She has assisted me in changing my thought patterns and bad habits.
 She is very caring, a great listener and is not judgmental.
 It is clear how much she cares about her patients.
 I appreciate her and would recommend her to anyone searching for a counselor.”

-If you're suffering from a neurotic disorder, you may feel hopeless and riddled with anxiety.
-You may also wonder how you'll ever be happy or successful, how you'll raise your children, or how you'll maintain lasting relationships.
+If you’re living with a neurotic disorder, you may feel hopeless and riddled with anxiety.
+You may also wonder how you’ll ever be happy or successful, how you’ll raise your children, or how you’ll maintain lasting relationships.
 But all hope is not lost!

 Many people have been in your shoes, and many people others will follow you on this path.
 The trick is to get help as soon as you notice something is off and to remain committed to your treatment.